PjgZSK/learn/opengl/helloTriangle.md

 # Hello Triangle
 ## Quick Check
-1. opengl quick check
+1. OpenGL quick check
 2. graphics pipeline
 3. shader
 4. the stages of graphics pipeline
 5. vertex input
 6. vertex shader

-* opengl is 3d and screen or windows is 2d
+* OpenGL is 3d and screen or windows is 2d
-* a large part of opengl's work is about transforming all 3d coordinates to 2d pixels than fit your screen
+* a large part of OpenGL's work is about transforming all 3d coordinates to 2d pixels than fit your screen

-* graphics pipeline of opengl manage the process of transforming 3d coordinates to 2d pixels
+* graphics pipeline of OpenGL manage the process of transforming 3d coordinates to 2d pixels
 * graphics pipeline :
     1. transforming 3d coordinates to 2d coordinates
     2. transforming 2d coordinates into actual colored pixels